bmaunde/guidelines/guidelines/magento-technical-consultants-guide.md

 			https://solutionpartners.adobe.com/content/dexterspp/us/en/training/courses/course1612190.html

 	- Additional Resources
-		- You should also be able to utlise Stacktrace, Reddit and Google to look for answers to specific issues you might face
+		- You should also be able to utlise StackExchange, Reddit and Magento Forums to look for answers to specific issues you might face
 		- There is a Consnet community of developers who might assist you knowledge on Magento as well as troubleshooting and resolving issues.
 Feel free to get in touch with them.

 ## Suggested Path